At least two explosions rock Ugandan capital Kampala – KION546

 At Parliamentary Avenue, where the second explosion occurred, all streets have been cordoned off by security, with legislators and parliamentary staff evacuated.

 Last month, an explosion in Kampala killed at least one person and injured several others.
-Reuters reported the Islamic State claimed responsibility for that blast.
+Reuters reported that the Islamic State had claimed responsibility for that blast.

 This is a developing story, more to come.